 I come from a long line of leopard-print lovers.
-My Yiayia is fond of a spot of zebra print, Mother Ruby Slipper is known for her full-ocelot ensembles (down to watches, brollies and hats, bless her fuzzy boots) and my Baba had a wide array of furry coats.
+My Yiayia is fond of a spot of zebra print, Mother Ruby Assembly is known for her full-ocelot ensembles (down to watches, brollies and hats, bless her fuzzy boots) and my Baba had a wide array of furry coats.
 Let us just say, I come from generations of ladies who know the trope of stylish camp.
-In today’s Ruby Slipper post I venture to leopard print, interpreted two ways.
+In today’s Ruby Assembly post I venture to leopard print, interpreted two ways.

 It’s all in the detail: Up close with the leopard-print Gorman shirtdress I’ve come to love year-on-year, highlighted by a sass & bide ‘Make a Wish’ country western style star necklace.
 Islands in the stream, indeed.
 Gorman flat wedges in quasi-leopard print meets Jackson Pollock.

 Grrrr for leopard.
 What’s your favorite way to wear leopard print?
 Do you call it ocelot to feel schmancy like I do sometimes?
 Do you have a rule about leopard print in your wardrobe – only one piece at a time?
 Me?
 Frankly, I can’t get enough.